dzichonka/reveal.js/methodology.md

 - We try our best not to turn the project into chaos — even if it goes off-plan.

+Note:

+Agile is not chaos —
+It’s about being smart and flexible, planning just enough to move forward, and adapting quickly when things change.

 <img src="./assets/img/meme-jira.webp" alt="Agail" style="width: 30%; padding: 1rem;" />

+Note: Another funny meme says:

+"We are doing Agile...
+because we installed Jira!" 😄

+But real Agile is not about tools.
+It’s about changing how people think and work together — not just clicking tasks in a new app!